 Drugs containing Hydralazine: Apresoline, BiDil, Apresazide, Diuretic Ap-Es, Hydrap-ES, Ser-Ap-Es, Hydra-Zide, Unipres, Serpex, HHR, Show all 16 »Serathide, Serpazide, HydrALAZINE Plus, Uni Serp, Tri-Hydroserpine, Marpres

 Summary of Use during Lactation

-Limited milk level and infant data and a long history of use in postpartum mothers indicate that hydralazine is an acceptable antihypertensive in nursing mothers, even those nursing newborns.
+Limited milk level and infant serum level data and a long history of use in postpartum mothers indicate that hydralazine is an acceptable antihypertensive in nursing mothers, even those nursing newborns.

 Maternal Levels In one case report, a mother taking oral hydralazine 50 mg 3 times daily for at least 8 weeks postpartum had hydralazine milk levels of about 130 mcg/L at 0.5 and 2 hours after a dose.
 In addition, milk contained an amount of acid-labile hydrazones with undefined pharmacologic activity.
 The authors estimated that a breastfed infant would receive a maximum of 13 mcg per feeding at this maternal dosage.

 Ten lactating women had blood and breastmilk samples analyzed within 24 hour after receiving a dose of hydralazine of between 10 and 40 mg in the first week postpartum.
 The analytic method measured hydralazine plus its pharmacologically active acid-labile metabolites.
 The average concentration of drugs in breastmilk was 240 nmol/L, which was about half of the simultaneous concentration in maternal plasma.
 The authors estimated that the daily dose to a breastfed infant would likely not exceed 25 mcg.